| FTP(1) | General Commands Manual | FTP(1) |

 and “local byte size” (for PDP-10's and PDP-20's mostly).

-supports the ascii and image types of
+Ftp supports the ascii and image types of

 file transfer, plus local byte size 8 for

-mode transfers.
+tenex mode transfers.

-supports only the default values for the
+Ftp supports only the default values for the

-remaining file transfer parameters: mode
+remaining file transfer parameters: mode,

-, and
+form, and

-utilizes the following environment
+Ftp utilizes the following environment

 variables.

-command appeared in
+ftp command appeared in

 4.2BSD.

-August 15, 1999 | Linux NetKit (0.17) |
+| August 15, 1999 | Linux NetKit (0.17) |